wahidyankf/treehouse-frontend-01-personal-profile-page/README.md

 ## Introduction

 This is the first project of the Team Treehouse Techdegree.
-The complete instruction of the project can be seen in [project_instructions.pdf](), and the initial code and assets can be seen in the `iniitial_assets` folder.
+The complete instruction of the project can be seen in [project_instructions.pdf](https://github.com/wahidyankf/treehouse-frontend-01-personal-profile-page/blob/master/project_instructions.pdf), and the initial code and assets can be seen in the `initial_assets` folder.

 ## Usage

 ### Demo pages

-You can see the demo page [here]().
+You can see the demo page [here](https://wahidyankf.github.io/treehouse-frontend-01-personal-profile-page/).

 ### Result